 Line-by-Line Instructions for Form I-129F Visa Petition

 The first thing to notice about Form I-129F is that is called "Petition for Alien Fiance."
 The form is also used by unmarried fiancés, so don’t be worried if some questions don’t apply to you.
-Someday, USCIS should revise this form to take K-3 applicants into account, but it hasn't happened yet (as of early 2013).
+Someday, USCIS may revise this form to take K-3 applicants into account, but it hasn't happened yet (as of mid-2013).

 The next thing to notice about this form is that it runs in two columns.
 The left column, or Section A, asks for information about the U.S. citizen fiancé.
 The right column asks for information about the immigrating (“alien”) fiancé—which in your case means spouse.